wuyichen24/system-design-knowledge/patterns/resiliency_patterns/Circuit_Breaker.md

 #### States
 ![](../../diagrams/png/circuit_breaker_states.png)
 - Circuit breaker retains a state over a series of calls, there are 3 common value:
+   - **Closed**
-   - *Closed*: This is the default value.
+      - This is the default value.
 Circuit breaker doesn't intervene calls except counting the number of failures.
+   - **Open**
-   - *Open*: Once the error rate exceeds some threshold, the circuit breaker's state will be changed to this value and all further calls will be failed immediately.
+      - Once the error rate exceeds some threshold, the circuit breaker's state will be changed to this value and all further calls will be failed immediately.
 Internal timer will start for changing the state from "Open" to "Half open" when timeout.
+   - **Half open**
-   - *Half open*: Circuit breaker accepts part of calls.
-If all those accepted calls are successful, the circuit breaker will change the state to "Closed" and will all the calls as normal.
-If one of accepted calls fails, the circuit breaker will change the state to "Open" and block all the calls.
+      - Circuit breaker accepts part of calls:
+         - If all those accepted calls are successful, the circuit breaker will change the state to "Closed" and will all the calls as normal.

-#### Self-resetting
-- Needs an external intervention to reset the circuit breaker when things are well again.
+         - If one of accepted calls fails, the circuit breaker will change the state to "Open" and block all the calls.

-#### More Sophisticated Approach
+#### More Sophisticated Approaches
 - Not all errors should trip the circuit breaker.
 - Check frequency of errors rather than number of errors.
 - Have different thresholds for different errors.